 - Take out tennis ball sized lumps of mixture and squeeze and press together really well in your hands making ball shapes.

-- Put the tray in the fridge for at least half an hour.
+- Put the baking tray in the fridge for at least half an hour.
 Anything up to overnight is fine.

 - Cook each burger until a golden crust forms then flip and cook again until a crust forms on the other side.
 If your burgers are quite thin then cook them for 5 - 6 minutes in the pan.
 If they are thicker like mine, once you have a nice crust on each side put them on a tray and finish them off in the oven on 350°F for 20 - 25 minutes.
 Because of the thickness it its hard to cook them all the way through in the fry pan.